rupadarshiray/rupadarshiray.github.io/content/about/now.md

 ---
 > This is a [/now page](https://nownownow.com/about) for Ray

-- Starting Semester 1 at IISER Mohali on January 3rd, 2022
+- Completed Semester 2 of BSMS at IISER Mohali on 6th August 2022.
+- Editing and writing for this website.